 This is my conclusion of the Review of Perkune audiophile cables.
 The application may be only one.
 Perkune cables cost relatively little and will bring a lot of positives to a sound system.
 They are transparent and universal.
 They bring the sound of squeaky clean.
 It is worth to listen to them because you may well want to have them!

-The Amplifiers – Hegel H160, Audia Flight FL Three S Fezz audio Silver Luna, CAYIN CS-55 A, Dayens Ecstasy III, Audio Analogue Fortissimo (test HERE) and Taga Harmony HTA- 700B
+- The Amplifiers – Hegel H160, Audia Flight FL Three S Fezz audio Silver Luna, CAYIN CS-55 A, Dayens Ecstasy III, Audio Analogue Fortissimo and Taga Harmony HTA- 700B

-Accessories: a base under the turntable is Rogoz Audio 3SG40, the base of the speaker Rogoz Audio 4QB80, interest vibration Rogoz Audio bw40, cabinet audio Solid-Tech Radius Duo 3 and mat pickups Harmonix TU -800EXi.
-Plugs RCA jacks Seven rods.
+- Accessories: Rogoz Audio 3SG40, the base of the speaker Rogoz Audio 4QB80, interest vibration Rogoz Audio bw40, cabinet audio Solid-Tech Radius Duo 3 and mat pickups Harmonix 800EXi.
+Plugs RCA, Jacks Seven rods.

 Price as tested

 Perkune Interconnects 2 x 1 meter – price EU 295 (including delivery).